kostin-kirill/devops-interview-task/README.md

 This exercise is time-boxed, but if any of these shortcut the process by making it easier in the long-run they might be worth considering up front.
 We won't mark you down for not doing the extra credits, but if you want to give them a go...

 * Make the service resilient in 2 availability zones.
-* Run Nginx inside a Docker container.
+* Run Nginx inside a Docker container or Kubernetes cluster.
 * Use the healthcheck script to start Nginx if it is not running.

         For example, you might decide to modify the script to SSH in to the instances and start if needed.
-        Alternatively you might configure a process manager to use the script on the hosts themselves, such as supervisord or plain old systemd.
+        Alternatively you might configure a process manager to use the script on the hosts themselves, such as supervisord or systemd.

 # Questions